rxng8/GinRummyAlgorithm/README.md

-# Algorithm of Reinforment Leanring for Imperfect Information Card Game: Gin Rummy
+# Algorithm of Reinforcement Learning for Imperfect Information Card Game: Gin Rummy

 <!-- ## Current Work and Code: